travis-ci/docs-travis-ci-com/user/ci-environment.md

 ## Virtualization environments

-Each build runs in one of the following three virtual environments:
+Each build runs in one of the following four virtual environments:

 * Standard (the default environment)
 * Container-based (the newer environment in which `sudo` commands are not available)